1, I will give thanks to Yahweh with my whole heart; I will recount all of Your wonderful deeds.

 18, For the needy shall not always be forgotten, and the hope of the poor shall not perish forever.

-19, Arise, O LORD!
+19, Arise, O Yahweh!
 Let not man prevail; let the nations be judged before You!

-20, Put them in fear, O LORD!
+20, Put them in fear, O Yahweh!
 Let the nations know that they are but men!

 This entire psalm seems to be praising God for His promise made in Deuteronomy 32:35, “Vengeance is Mine, and recompense,” which Paul repeats in Romans 12:19.
 At the beginning, David begins with thanks and praise, but we don’t know why yet.
 It isn’t revealed until verse three.
 Here, we just know David is praising God with his entire being for the wonderful deeds He’s done.